mbentley/docker-timemachine/README.md

 ### Known Issues

+#### Processes fail to start; container has high CPU usage

+If the container isn't starting and you're seeing logs like `Failed to start message bus: Failed to bind socket`, and possibly have other symptoms like seeing high CPU usage from the container, it could be that your are hitting the `nofile` ulimit.
+Make sure your compose file or `docker run` command have the `nofile` ulimits adjusted to increase the defaults.
+Check the examples in the README or the example compose files in this repository.

 #### Unable to start the `armv7l` image

 If you are running the `armv7l` image, you may see and error when trying to start the container: